+UnderlyingCauseCode4thDigit:

-UnderlyingCauseCode4thDigit: ICD-10 coding of 4th character (type of place of occurrence) - applies only to codes in the W32 to Y34 range, except Y06 and Y07.
+ICD-10 coding of 4th character (type of place of occurrence) - applies only to codes in the W32 to Y34 range, except Y06 and Y07.

 - 0 Home

 - 1 Residential institution

-- 2 School, institution, public administrative area (e.g., courthouse, hospital, daycare center)
+- School, institution, public administrative area (e.g., courthouse, hospital, daycare center)

 - 3 Sports and athletic area

 - 4 Street and highway

 - 5 Trade and service area

 - 6 Industrial and construction (e.g., factory, shipyard)

 - 7 Farm

 - 8 Other

 - 9 Unspecified

+• UnderlyingCauseCode5thDigit:

-UnderlyingCauseCode5thDigit: ICD-10 coding of 5th character (type of activity when injured) - applies only to codes in the W32 to Y34 range.
+ICD-10 coding of 5th character (type of activity when injured) - applies only to codes in the W32 to Y34 range.

 - 0 While engaged in sports activity

 - 1 While engaged in leisure activity

-- 2 While working for income
+- While working for income

-- 3 While engaged in other types of work (e.g., chores, school)
+- While engaged in other types of work (e.g., chores, school)

-- 4 While resting, sleeping, eating, or engaging in other vital activities

-- 5 While engaged in other specified activities

-- 6 While engaged in unspecified activities
+- 4 While resting, sleeping, eating, or engaging in other vital activities - 5 While engaged in other specified activities - 6 While engaged in unspecified activities - 9 Unspecified

-Discussion: The underlying cause of death assigned on the death certificate is the basis for the nation's official count of deaths due to homicide, suicide, and other causes.
+The underlying cause of death assigned on the death certificate is the basis for the nation's official count of deaths due to homicide, suicide, and other causes.
 A comparison of this variable and the CME variable "Manner", and the abstractor variable "Type of Death", will indicate the degree to which data sources vary in classifying deaths.

 Cause of death is coded using the system established by the World Health Organization's International Classification of Diseases (ICD), the most recent version of which is ICD-10.
 The variable should be coded exactly as it appears in the underlying cause of death field in the death certificate data and should never be determined by the abstractor.
 Use the decimal point following the second digit.
-Do not use trailing zeros after the decimal point (unless a true zero is part of the actual code).
+Do not use trailing zeroes after the decimal point (unless a true zero is part of the actual code).

 - If death certificate data are not available at the time that the reporting site is gathering data on the case, code as Unknown.
-The ICD-10 codes are adding after the preliminary death certificate is created and consequently these data may not be available until months after the death or when you first receive the death certificate. - The fourth ICD-10 digit in the underlying cause of death code is used with some external cause code categories to identify the place of occurrence of the external cause where relevant.
+The ICD-10 codes are added after the preliminary death certificate is created and consequently these data may not be available until months after the death or when you first receive the death certificate. - The fourth ICD-10 digit in the underlying cause of death code is used with some external cause code categories to identify the place of occurrence of the external cause where relevant.
 If not available, please leave blank. - The fifth ICD-10 digit is provided for optional use in a supplementary character position with some categories to indicate the activity of the injured person at the time the event occurred.
-This sub-classification should not be confused with, or be used instead of, the recommended fourth-character subdivisions provided to indicate the place of occurrence.
-If not available, please leave blank.
+This subclassification should not be confused with, or be used instead of, the recommended fourth-character subdivisions provided to indicate the place of occurrence.
+If not available, please leave blank. - 4.5.2 Cause of Death Variables - 4.5.2.1 Immediate cause of death text: DeathCause1 - 4.5.2.2 Cause leading to immediate cause text: DeathCause2 - 4.5.2.3 Next antecedent cause of death text: DeathCause3 - 4.5.2.4 Underlying cause of death text: DeathCause4